-Framing is an effective strategy that helps public relations agencies determines where the audience puts its attention.
-The key to reaching others is not a great press copy, or an amazing advertisement- but knowing the language that speaks to their frame, and using those exact same words to activate their frame and then allow them to see the issue from your perspective.
+Framing is an effective strategy that helps public relations agencies determine where the audience puts its attention.
+The key to reaching others is not a great press copy or an amazing advertisement- but knowing the language that speaks to their frame, and using those exact same words to activate their frame and then allow them to see the issue from your perspective.

 Shiv Shankar – He is the Executive Director & Founder of K2 Communications.
 Under his astute leadership, K2 Communications has developed into a frontrunner among PR agencies that incessantly delivers excellent regional and national PR support to clients belonging to various sectors including government, IT, education, consumer, and healthcare.